carsonoid/workshop-learn-github-actions/content/workshop/4-actions/index.md

 # Actions
 {{< slide first="true" prevRef="workshop/2-introduction/3-workflows/">}}

+{{< columns-image >}}
+{{< figure
+  src="/art/gray-dog-icons/turning.png"
+  width="100%"
+>}}

+<--->

 At this point you should have public web page for the workshop built off your repository and hosted under your GitHub handle.
-This section of the workshop will
+This section of the workshop contains a deep-dive on Actions.

-- break down the actions currently in the `CI/CD` workflow and job.
+- Break down the actions currently in the `CI/CD` workflow and job.
-- guide you through two kinds of custom actions
+- Guide you through two kinds of custom actions you can use to enhance your current workflow.
+{{</ columns-image >}}

 {{< /slide >}}